saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **How real are your Real Devices?**

 Our devices are real, physical devices.
 They are standard, commercially available devices and not modified or rooted.
-We use virtual networking computer (VNC) to transmit mouse and keyboard events on the devices.
-The VNC server on the devices relays back the content of the screen of the devices in real time.
+We provide smooth streaming and fast interactions from the devices through Websockets and WebRTC protocols.

 #### **What are the top device lists by country, and how reliable are they?**